Wiredcraft/test-fullstack/lightning-talk-polling-app/README.md

 **2- Personal reason**

 I’m a lazy programmer type!
 I like to use tools to build apps fast AND work good.
-As long as I achieve what the client's wants.
+As long as I achieve what the client wants.
 I care about joy and time more than how much money it will cost, If the client want to pay for it.
 If there is an easy, fast, and good way to do something I always go for it first before checking the long way.

 **3- Business reason**
 - Cheap!
 Using serverless app, you pay per request you make to the API not for a server running 24/7